webexpress-framework/WebExpress.WebUI/docs/js/table.md

 The `TableCtrl` is designed as a self-contained component that dynamically generates its DOM and manages its interaction logic internally.

 - **Dynamic DOM Construction**: During initialization, the component parses the declared HTML structure.
-It extracts column, row, footer, and options data.
+It extracts column, row (hierarchically), footer, and options data.
 Subsequently, the host element is cleared, and a complete `<table>` structure (`<thead>`, `<tbody>`, `<tfoot>`, `<colgroup>`) is programmatically built and inserted.
 - **State-Driven Rendering**: The visual representation of the table is a direct function of the internal state, which is held in the `_columns` and `_rows` arrays.
-Any change to this data (e.g., through sorting or column reordering) triggers a call to the `render()` method, which redraws the affected parts of the table.
+Any change to this data (e.g., through sorting, reordering, or expanding/collapsing) triggers a call to the `render()` method, which redraws the entire table.
 - **Interactive Columns**:
     - **Sorting**: Clicking on a column header sorts the table based on the text content of that column.
-The sort direction (ascending/descending) is toggled and visually indicated by a class.
-This fires the `TABLE_SORT_EVENT`.
+The sort direction (ascending/descending/none) is toggled.
-    - **Column Reordering**: By holding down the `Ctrl` key and dragging a column header, the order of the columns can be changed.
+    - **Reordering**: By holding down the `Ctrl` key and dragging a column header, the order of the columns can be changed.
 A visual indicator shows the drop position.
-This action reorders the column definitions (`_columns`) and the cell data in each row (`_rows`) and fires the `COLUMN_REORDER_EVENT`.
-    - **Column Resizing**: Each column header contains an invisible drag handle on its right edge.
-By dragging this handle, the width of the column can be interactively adjusted.
+    - **Resizing**: Each column header contains a drag handle on its right edge for interactive width adjustment.
+    - **Visibility and Management**: A dropdown menu in the header allows users to show/hide columns and reorder them via drag-and-drop.
+- **Hierarchical and Movable Rows**:
+    - **Tree Structure**: If rows are nested in the declarative HTML, the component automatically renders a tree table with expand/collapse toggles.
-- **Movable Rows**: If `data-movable-row` is enabled, a drag handle is prepended to each row.
-Users can reorder rows via drag-and-drop, which updates the order of the elements in the `_rows` array.
+    - **Drag-and-Drop**: If `data-movable-row` is enabled, a drag handle is prepended to each row.
+Users can reorder rows and change their parentage by dragging them.
-- **Options Menus**: The component can render both a global options menu in the table header and specific options menus for each individual row.
-These are displayed as dropdown buttons with a gear icon.
+- **State Persistence**: If a `data-persist-key` is provided, the component automatically saves the column configuration (order, visibility, width), sort state, and the collapsed state of tree nodes to a browser cookie.
+This state is restored upon re-initialization.
+- **Inline Editing**: The table integrates with `SmartEditCtrl` and `SmartViewCtrl`.
+By marking a column as `data-editable="true"`, its cells become editable fields, with events for starting and saving edits.

 ## Programmatic Control

 After initialization, the table can be controlled via its JavaScript instance.
-A distinction is made between accessing an automatically created instance and creating one manually.
+This allows for dynamic data manipulation beyond the initial declarative setup.

 ### Accessing an Automatically Created Instance

 To access an instance created by adding the `wx-webui-table` class to an HTML element, the `getInstanceByElement` method is used.
-Once a reference to the controller instance is obtained, methods such as `clear()` to empty the table or `orderRows()` for programmatic sorting can be called.

 ```javascript
 // find the host element in the DOM